norway99/a2fp_SaranWraparna/README.md

-# Team SaranWraparna - Graph Vertex Coloring}
+# Team SaranWraparna - Graph Vertex Coloring

 Graph coloring is the act of assigning different colors to features, especially vertices on a graph; strategies to color these vertices so that no connected pair have the same color are of great mathematical interest.
 The four-color